KHungeberg/KHungeberg/README.md

 - 👋 Hi, I’m @KHungeberg
 - 👀 I’m interested in ...
-Data analysis, mathematics and science
+Data science, biology and mathematics
 - 🌱 I’m currently learning ...
 Python and R
 - 💞️ I’m looking to collaborate on ...
 Small innovative projects
 - 📫 How to reach me ... kristianulrikh@hotmail.com